tractorjuice/wardley_book_chat/README.md

 Please use responsibly and in accordance with OpenAI's use-case policy.

 ## License
-This project is open source,
+This project is licensed under Creative Commons Attribution Share-Alike.